RaymondHuang210129/quad-tree-split-view/CONTRIBUTING.md

 ## Getting Started

 - Ensure you have Visual Studio 2022 installed.
+- Ensure the path of the project only contains ASCII characters.

 After cloning the repository, execute the install script to install the required dependencies with vcpkg.